XiaoyurenS/Studio5-PCB/05-cncmilling/README.md

-# Assignment's Title
+# CNC Milling

 ## Assignment's description
-Describe the assignment
+We learnt how to design our own arduino pcb board with EasyEDA.
+And then we milt the board with the CNC milling machine.
+Finally, we soldered the components to the pcb board.

 ## Documentation

-Describe the work you did to complete the assignment
+### Project design in EasyEDA

+### Explore documents for milling

+### Cutting board

+### Soldering components

 bullet point list
 * item one